Justification of Red List Category

 Conservation Actions Proposed

-Research on the species's biology and ecology is needed to help inform conservation measures (Forero et al. 2001).
-In addition, the impacts and extent of predation should be investigated.
-Key sites for the species should be identified and protection from development and disturbance ensured.
+Research the species' biology and ecology to help inform conservation measures (Forero et al. 2001).
+Investigate the impacts and extent of predation.
+Develop specific measures to reduce impact of agricultural activities.

 Text account compilers